-Jessica Ochoa Hendrix, CEO of Killer Snails, has worked in K-16 education since 2003.
-Ochoa Hendrix has been awarded the 2019 TED Residency, an in-house incubator within TED for breakthrough ideas and invited to give a TED talk on incorporating VR into the classroom.
+Jessica Ochoa Hendrix makes award-winning educational games for grade K-12 audiences.
+As the CEO and Co-Founder of Killer Snails, an independent educational game studio, she led the launch of seven virtual reality, augmented reality, digital, and tabletop games.
+Ochoa Hendrix was awarded the 2019 TED Residency, an in-house incubator within TED for breakthrough ideas and gave a TED talk on incorporating VR into the classroom.
 Ochoa Hendrix serves as the Principal Investigator for Small Business Innovation Research Grants from both the National Science Foundation and the Institute of Educational Sciences.
 Prior to co-founding Killer Snails, she most recently worked as an educational consultant whose clients included Relay Graduate School of Education and the Charter Network Accelerator.
 Previously, she worked for Uncommon Schools as the Director of Organizational Learning as the network grew from sixteen to thirty two schools.
-Ms. Ochoa Hendrix received her MBA with a concentration in Social Enterprise from Columbia Business School and was awarded the prestigious Board of Overseers Fellowship and the Nathan Gantcher Prize for Social Enterprise.
-Additionally, she served as an Education Pioneer at the New York City Department of Education and worked with Brooklyn Prospect Charter School to launch the first Brooklyn Prospect in 2008.
+Ms. Ochoa Hendrix received her MBA with a concentration in Social Enterprise from Columbia Business School.
 Prior to business school, she worked in marketing for the Harvard Business Review and The Economist, and taught for four years for The Princeton Review.
 She holds a BA from the University of Texas at Austin and is a proud alumna of Project Entrepreneur.

 [Programming descriptions are generated by participants and do not necessarily reflect the opinions of SXSW.]